 Why do investors keep choosing Uruguay?

-Foreigners feel safe and especially appreciate the peace, enjoyment with friends, the possibility of family life and the quality of the beaches.
-But many do not just come for holidays but rather do field research of investments in Uruguay.
+Foreigners feel safe and especially appreciate the peace, enjoyment with friends, the possibility of family life, and the quality of the beaches.
+But many do not just come for holidays but rather do a field research on investments in Uruguay.

 Risks and Opportunities

 A gradual slowdown of the world economy in 2023 and 2024 is expected and this external environment presents both risks and opportunities for Uruguay.
 As a small open economy Uruguay might be exposed to the risk of slower global growth.
 However, Uruguay has strong liquidity reserves in the private and public sectors that will help to adjust to external shocks.

 Uruguay has gaining positioning as a strategic investment market presenting a favorable investment environment, with political and legal stability as well as alliances in the region.
 The control of financial variables, the fiscal discipline and increasing international integration has placed the Uruguayan economy in a good potential growth.